 Iron is a key mineral to produce haemoglobin, a protein present in red blood cells that binds to oxygen and carries it to the body's tissues.
 When the body doesn't have enough iron, it can't produce enough haemoglobin, which leads to iron deficiency anaemia.
 This produces iron deficiency symptoms such as fatigue, weakness, pale skin, and shortness of breath.
 This can occur due to a poor diet, blood loss, pregnancy, and other factors.
-The treatment typically involves iron supplements and dietary changes.
+The treatment typically involves iron supplements for energy and vitality, and dietary changes.
+It is important to know all about different iron-rich foods and their benefits, something we will cover extensively in this article.

 Imagine trying to run a marathon with a backpack filled with rocks.
-That's how it feels when you have iron-deficiency anaemia.
+That's how it feels when you have iron-deficiency anemia.
 Every step becomes a struggle as your body lacks the essential element required to produce haemoglobin – iron.
 Haemoglobin binds to and delivers oxygen to the cells all over the body.
-Iron-deficiency anaemia is a common condition, particularly in women, and can cause fatigue, weakness, shortness of breath, and pale skin.
+Iron-deficiency anemia is a common condition, particularly in women, and can cause fatigue, weakness, shortness of breath, and pale skin.
 But don't worry!
 With timely diagnosis, proper supplementation like Feroglobin B12 capsules, and lifestyle changes, you can get back to feeling your energetic self.
-But before this, let’s understand how exactly iron works its magic in our body.
+But before we discuss iron-rich foods and their benefits, let’s understand how exactly iron works its magic in our body.

 Iron Metabolism and Action

 Our body stores iron in the form of ferritin in various organs, including the liver, spleen, muscle tissue, and bone marrow.
-Transferrin, a protein present in blood, binds to iron and distributes it throughout the body.
-2 therefore, iron deficiency causes many health problems.
+Transferrin, a protein present in blood, binds to iron and distributes it throughout the body, therefore, iron deficiency causes many health problems.

 Daily Requirements and Food Sources